 EDITOR’S NOTE: The following article was first published in 2013.
 As the City moves forward with the sale of Vero Electric, at least some of the Council’s attention will likely turn how to best make use of the riverfront property now occupied by the decommissioned power plant.
 Any discussion about development of the power plant site will almost surely include consideration of if and how to incorporate the existing waste water treatment plant site in any significant development.
+Now, Councilman Val Zudans is calling for referendums that would remove provisions in the City Charter that prevent the sale or lease of the power plant site and the waste water treatment site without voter approval.
+Anyone who thought the push to sell Vero Electric was not ultimately about making centralyl located public riverfront lands available for commercial development was missing the larger point.

 BY MARK SCHUMANN Councilwoman Pilar Turner has pledged to “liberate” the power plant and wastewater treatment plant sites, presumably for some higher and better use.
 Turner recently reiterated her aversion to government investment in real estate, which begs the question of from whom and for what purpose she intends to “liberate” the waterfront.
 Within the city limits, the only remaining undeveloped riverfront land is publically owned.
 If there is to be further development on the city’s waterfront, say at the western base of the Alma Lee Loy Bridge, the land will first have to be “liberated” from the public – either by sale or long-term lease.
 Some who are counting on a provision in the City Charter to preserve the city’s remaining riverfront lands for public use doubt voters would ever approve of selling or leasing the land for private, commercial development.
 But consider these facts.